Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 Page 4

-all those people Jesus named only one by name: "Bartimaeus".
+people Jesus named only one by name: "Bartimaeus".
+Can you see

-Can you see that God is very selective whom He chooses to save?
-And look at the
+that God is very selective whom He chooses to save?
+And look at the types

-types of people Jesus saved.
-Rarely did He save any of the nobles or any
+of people Jesus saved.
+Rarely did He save any of the nobles or any of the

-of the rulers of the Jews.
-Here He saved a beggar, the lowest on the
+rulers of the Jews.
+Here He saved a beggar, the lowest on the social

-social ladder.
+ladder.
 What is so special about a beggar?
-A beggar is someone who knows
+A beggar is someone who knows that

-that he has nothing to give.
-All his needs are gifts from God, which are given
+he has nothing to give.
+All his needs are gifts from God, which are given him

-him through the hands of other people.
-We cannot be saved until we realize that
+through the hands of other people.
+We cannot be saved until we realize that we

-we have nothing to give to God, absolutely nothing.
-Only then will we plead
+have nothing to give to God, absolutely nothing.
+Only then will we plead with

 pleading for mercy: